World Diabetes Day

 Specsavers Corporate Eyecare has issued a warning surrounding the risk of blindness linked to the condition and has explained how workplace eye care can aid its early detection.

 An estimated 4.7million people in the UK are affected by diabetes which, if not treated with proper medication and a healthy diet, can be life-threatening.
 Perhaps more surprisingly, around 1 million people are undiagnosed and are living wit diabetes without knowing about it.
+According to Specsavers, only one in five adults is aware that an optician can detect signs of diabetes during an eye test.

 A simple eye test can detect the signs of diabetes.
 The tiny blood vessels in the back of the eye are affected by the condition, and changes can be detected by an optician.
 Around one in three people will have complications by the time they are diagnosed with diabetes, so regular eye tests are an important tool in making sure diabetes is detected and managed.